vincentlee1218/ti84ce/Backup One/README.md

 With the new getKey function discovered, a revision was created that implemented this new features.
 In addition, more files are to be added soon.

+# Update of December 19, 2018

+I have finally finished revising the programs and this marks a milestone.
+In total there are 76 files for the calculator.
+39 of them are programs, another 36 are messages, and another one is a group containing the 39 programs.

 # Update of December 18, 2018

 No major changes to existing programs.\